 In 1765, Wilson immigrated to America during the years leading up to the American Revolution; he arrived in Philadelphia with a little more than some letters of introduction and a sharp intellect.
-He began by teaching Greek and rhetoric at the Colorary Master of Arts degree in 1766.
+He began by teaching Greek and rhetoric at the College of Philadelphia (now the University of Pennsylvania) and was awarded an honorary Master of Arts degree in 1766.
 That same year, he began studying law under John Dickinson, one of the colony's most respected legal minds, and was admitted to the bar in the next year.
 Wilson quickly built a successful legal practice in Reading, Pennsylvania, and started to invest in western frontier lands, eventually accumulating considerable wealth and influence.